garageScript/c0d3/README.md

 # C0D3.com

-This is the codebase for the website c0d3.com, which provides a platform for students to learn coding through solving challenges
+This is the codebase for the website c0d3.com, which provides a platform for students to learn coding through solving challenges.

 ## How to Start

+The following will describe how to setup your own development server.
+You have the option to setup your development server on either your local machine, or within c0d3's server.
+The process described below works for both cases.

+NOTE: If you choose to setup your development server locally, you must install the following on your local machine BEFORE proceeding:
+      a. install node.js
+      b. install git
+      c. install secure shell(only if you are working with an older version of windows.
+Windows 10 will have secure shell pre-installed)

 1. Clone repository
    > SSH - `git clone git@git.c0d3.com:song/c0d3.git`
    > or
    > HTTPS - `git clone https://git.c0d3.com/song/c0d3.git`
-2. Get updated changes from gitlab- `git pull`
-3. Install necessary libraries - `yarn`
+2. Install necessary libraries - `yarn`
-4. Create a frontend and backend url for your app (must be c0d3.com domain) at [apps.c0d3.com](https://apps.c0d3.com)
+3. Create a frontend and backend url for your app (must be c0d3.com domain) at [apps.c0d3.com](https://apps.c0d3.com)
    > For Example:
    > frontend code is https://tri.c0d3.com with port 9623
    > backend url is https://tri-serv.c0d3.com with port 9643

+   Note:  When creating the frontend and backend url, DO NOT manually define your own port.
+Leave the port number input field blank and a port number will be automatically generated for you.

-5. Copy hidden file `.env.example` and name it `.env`
+4. Copy hidden file `.env.example` and name it `.env`

    > Example: to see hidden files - `ls -a`

    > `$ cp .env.example .env`

-6. Change the environment file `.env` to map to your server url
+5. Change the environment file `.env` to map to your server url by opening `.env` and modifying the following parameters:
-7. Create a cypress.env.json file with `baseUrl` to be the same as the CLIENT_URL environment variable.

-   > Example: `{ baseUrl: https://tri.c0d3.com }` or `{ baseUrl: http://localhost:9623 }`

-- Server
+- Server related parameters

   - change server port: SERVER_PORT=your-server-port
   - change server url: HOST_NAME=your-server-url.c0d3.com
   - change server url: REACT_APP_SERVER_URL=https://your-server-url.c0d3.com

-- Client
+- Client related parameters

   - change client port: PORT=your-client-port
   - change client url: CLIENT_URL=https://your-client-url.c0d3.com

+6. Start the backend server on the correct port - `supervisor Server/app.js`
 7. Start the frontend server on the correct port - `yarn start`
-8. Start the backend server on the correct port - `supervisor Server/app.js`
-9. On the front-end, add landing.html to url
+8. On the front-end, add landing.html to url
    > For example: https://your-client-url.c0d3.com/landing.html

+9. Create a cypress.env.json file with `baseUrl` to be the same as the CLIENT_URL environment variable.

+   > Example: `{ baseUrl: https://tri.c0d3.com }` or `{ baseUrl: http://localhost:9623 }`

 ## Tests